-Whether you are a first-year student excited for your fist experiences “away” at college, or an upperclass student looking ahead to graduation and beyond, living on campus has a LOT to offer in terms of safety, convenience, social interaction and value.
+Whether you are a first-year student excited for your fist experiences “away” at college, or an upper-division student looking ahead to graduation and beyond, living on campus has a LOT to offer in terms of safety, convenience, social interaction and value.

 For details on everything that is available to you as a residential student at Western Oregon University, please see our Amenities web page.